RafalStorM/RafalStorM/README.md

-👋 Hi, I’m @RafalStorM
+👋 Hi, I’m @Sigmozaur

-👀 I’m interested in game development, AI for NPCs, and software testing.
+👀 I’m interested in quantum physics, biology, and software testing.

-🌱 I’m currently learning AI implementation in games and preparing for a junior tester role.
+🌱 I’m currently learning quantum physics and biology/chemistry, using AI as a learning tool.

 💞️ I’m looking to collaborate on exciting game projects, especially those involving advanced NPC behaviors.

-📫 How to reach me: Message me here on GitHub!
+📫 How to reach me: Message me here on GitHub/ tiktok - Sigmozaur/Sigmozaurrr.

 😄 Pronouns: he/him

-⚡ Fun fact: I'm passionate about creating epic anime-style battles involving sharks and cheese characters! 🦈🧀
+⚡ Fun fact: I love DMC game series and anime bcz of potencial to learn.
+⚡ Fun fact: I dedicate all my free time to studying biology and physics.
+In October, I plan to start part-time medical studies (weekends) while working full-time from Monday to Friday.
 <!---
 RafalStorM/RafalStorM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.